 How It Works

-Serving Our Children knows how important it is that you understand how to apply for, and best use your scholarship under the D.C.
+Serving Our Children (SOC) believes it is important that you understand how to apply for, and best use your scholarship under the D.C.
 Opportunity Scholarship Program (OSP).
-Here in this section you will learn about major aspects of the OSP in order to receive the full benefits the program.
+In this section, you will learn about major aspects of the OSP, in order to receive the full benefits of the program.

 OSP School Placements

 In order to use the scholarship, recipients must submit a separate application to the participating private school of their choice.
 You may apply to as many schools as you want.
 SOC will reimburse families for the cost of up to 5 applications per student.
-Parents and guardians are encouraged to start this process early.
+Parents and guardians are encouraged to start this process immediately.
 Our team is here to help you search for, and choose amongst the participating OSP private schools in the District.
 Once your child has been accepted to one of our participating schools, and you have confirmed your annual income amount, we will provide you with a School Placement Form (SPF).
 The SPF allows your child’s school to bill your scholarship for tuition and other educational fees.
 Only children awarded an Opportunity Scholarship are provided with the School Placement Form.

 OSP Scholarship Payments Basics